Firefighter Recruitment

 Step seven: Candidate Physical Ability Test

-If you have any questions about the CPAT, contact our Wellness Centre by e-mail at CPAT.info@calgary.ca.
+• If you have any questions about the CPAT, contact our Wellness Centre by e-mail at CPAT.info@calgary.ca.

-Step eight: Reference Check
+Step eight: Reference check

-Step nine: Selection Committee
+Step nine: Selection committee

 Step ten: Conditional Job Offer (CJO)

-• Signing a Conditional Job Offer.
+• Sign the Conditional Job Offer.

-• Attending uniform fittings.
+• Attend uniform fittings.

 Pay and benefits